10 things managers should never say - and what to say instead

 I once witnessed my colleague Steph be brought to tears as her manager berated her loudly in an open plan office.

 Steph was inexperienced, had asked for support that she never received, and consequently messed up badly on a huge email blast.
 She was still learning, but her manager's reaction made Steph doubt her potential to the point that she quit the company and changed career paths.

 Even if someone is to blame, anger and finger-pointing are not the answer.
-Playing the blame game makes people feel beaten-down, and emotional.
+Playing the blame game makes people feel beaten-down, and demoralized.
 Focus on facts, not feelings, and approach difficult feedback from a constructive standpoint.
-Don't make employees feel like naughty children.

 7. Don't say, "No one else has a problem with it."
 Say, "Shall we discuss what's not working for you?"